Skip Ribbon Commands

 We respect the rights of all our patients.
 In return, we ask that you co-operate with us by fulfilling your responsibilities.
 Please approach our staff if you need any assistance.

-As a CGH patient, you have the right to:
+As a patient in Changi General Hospital , you have the right to:

 1. Be treated with dignity and respect